inspiredlabs/cwb.us.org/README.md

 - Who are the _Movers & Shakers_ that matter?
   - The goal is to target just 2 or 3 people in the _whole world_ that could make life better!
-  - they might be people we have worked with before, such as `Grant Funders`, `Partner/Collaborators` or new `Sponsors` that have specific investment goals.
+  - they might be people you know, such as `Grant Funders`, `Partner/Collaborators` or perhaps new `Sponsors` that have specific investment goals.
 - eg: [Jumpman](https://wish.org/michael-jordan-gift) celebrates his 60th in style!
   - By making a **$10m** donation to the Make-A-Wish Foundation it's clear that the charity are having impact and trusted to deliver on their promises – great!
   - **More money in = more granted wishes**, their operation effectively _scales_ in proportion to their capacity.
 Their `Charitable Objectives` get fulfilled in a winner-takes-all feedback loop!
 As they earn funds, it looks like they can grant more wishes.